Burns Night London 2020 | Burns, Baby, Burns

 For the Ceilidh Club, Burns Night is all about ceilidh.
 Crazy, huh?
 And given that they generally try to pull out all the stops anyway, to make this most sacred evening all the better they’re basically flinging the stops across the room.
-There’ll be a live band, a caller, an addressing of the haggis, and – surprise – some haggis (plus neeps & tatties).
+There’ll be a live band, a caller, three hours of dancing, an addressing of the haggis, and – surprise – some haggis (plus neeps & tatties).

 Fiddle Paradiddle – also known as ‘London’s wildest ceilidh band’ – will be talking you through the moves at this ceilidh in an atmospheric Balham church, as well as providing some ‘nu-folk’ to dance to as the night wears on.
 Not before, of course, you’ve had a Burns night feast with haggis, neeps, tatties, and some sort of whisky based pud… They’re not animals.